 This part will address the issue of the individual crisis and the reactions to the irruption of modernity during the transition from the late 19th to the early 20th century.
 This phenomenon will be contextualized with regard to the European and Scandinavian Realism, Naturalism and Decadentism, with students as active agents (individually or in group) in the analysis of the mentioned three novels this part is focused on.

 Students will have to prove their , and will have to read a number of Scandinavian works

 For details about the syllabus, the reading list and the materials for students who cannot attend the course, please contact the teacher at firstname.lastname@example.org.

-Office hours: By appointment in my office or on Microsoft Teams.
+Office hours: Wednesday 9.30-11.30 or by appointment (even on Microsoft Teams).
 Students are warmly asked to regularly check my personal page on the Department website to make sure about office hours.